Effects of quenching protocols based on parametric oscillators: Analysis of amplitudes for oscillators with Morse-type square frequencies

-Here we analyze solutions $\sigma $ to Ermakov equation (\ref{eq Ermakov}) when $\omega^2$ takes the Morse-like form (\ref{omega2 gen}) and the parameters involved are varied to modify width and height of barriers/holes as well as the position of the curve in the $(t,\omega^2)$ plane.
+In this Section, we analyse solutions $\sigma $ to Ermakov equation (\ref{eq Ermakov}) when $\omega^2$ takes the Morse-like form (\ref{omega2 gen}) and the parameters involved are varied to modify width and height of barriers/holes as well as the position of the curve in the $(t,\omega^2)$ plane.
 Attention will be also paid on phases $\theta=\sqrt{c} \int^t_0 \sigma^{-2} dt$.
 The examination can be conducted being conscious that the Fite-Leighton criterion applies in a natural manner to Cases 2 and 3, for which $V_\infty,\, b >0$, and it is legitimate to consider the asymptotic limit $t\to \infty$, that yields indeed to ${\rm lim}_{T\to\infty} \int_{t_0}^T \omega^2(t')\, dt'=\infty$.
 In Cases 1 and 4, application of Wintner theorem interdicts the independent solutions to the equation $\ddot{x}+\omega^2x=0$ from possessing arbitrarily large zeroes.
 Nevertheless, in our study this differential problem is actually posed in a finite interval for the time independent variable.
 Zeroes in this interval are not excluded and, depending on the manner initial conditions and parameters are fixed, visible fluctuations may be produced.
-Also notice that the outcome of integration in (\ref{boundness inequality}) (with parametric frequency cast in adimensional units) is always finite, even as $t\to \infty$ (in cases where the limit makes sense).
-Hence solutions to parametric and Ermakov equations are bounded, but nontrivial initial conditions for t-differentials determine higher upper bounds for the magnitude of position/amplitude oscillations.
-We will assume the mild initial conditions of Equation (\ref{eq21}).
+Also notice that the outcome of integration in (\ref{boundness inequality}) (with parametric frequency cast in adimensional units) is always finite, even as $t\to \infty$ (in Cases 2 and 3 where the limit makes sense).
+Hence solutions to parametric and Ermakov equations are bounded, but initial conditions may determine high upper bounds even when small variations of $\omega$ take place.

+Features of the solutions to Ermakov equation in each of the four cases will be argued in the following Subsections with plots summarising their behavior for different values of the parameters involved and the initial conditions (\ref{eq21}).
+The implication at the classical level of such "instantaneous no-squeezing" condition is that it shapes parametric oscillator solutions (\ref{x sigma theta}) that at the initial time reproduce what one gets at the same time for the standard representation of stationary modes for harmonic oscillators with mass $m$, proper frequency $\omega_0\equiv {\omega(0})$, constant amplitude and phase depending linearly on time.
+In different words, the curve determined in phase-space by the Ermakov invariant at $t=0$ is just a rescaling by a factor $2\sqrt{c}/m\omega_0$ of the elliptic orbit of the harmonic oscillator with frequency $\omega_0$ and mass $m$, of which it preserves the minor/major axes ratio.